olinations/crud-starter-frontend-hooks/README.md

 **CRUD Stareter Frontend with Hooks** plays nicely with the [CRUD Starter API backend](https://github.com/olinations/crud-starter-api).
 It can, however, be easily edited and used as a starter frontend for any app that features get, post, put and delete requests or other API calls.

-This frontend CRUD app uses Bootstrap styles with reactstrap, a Bootstrap component plugin, to create a responsive data table that displays all data from a table in a database.
+This frontend CRUD app uses Bootstrap styles with reactstrap (a Bootstrap component plugin) to create a responsive data table that displays all data from a table in a database.
 It has a Modal component with a form for adding and editing items, a delete and edit button in each item row, and a button to download the entire database table into a CSV file.

 It uses react-csv to create the CSV download button.